 Once you understand time signatures you can learn how rhythm works within a bar.
 Not all beats are formed equally, for music to move forward, you need to make the movement happen, this is where strong and weak beats come in.

-Within a bar, there are strong beats which drive the pulse and weak beats that counteract the pulse.
+Within a bar, there are strong beats that drive the pulse and weak beats that counteract the pulse.
 You will have heard the terms ‘upbeat’ and ‘downbeat; before.
 In really simple terms, the upbeat is the beat right before the downbeat (beat 1).

 For instance, in any time signature, the first beat is going to be really strong.
 In the common signature, the first beat is slightly heavier which is why we call it ‘downbeat’.

-As a general rule, every time signature has its own pattern of strong and weak beats, with the first beat is always considered to be strong.
+As a general rule, every time signature has its pattern of strong and weak beats, with the first beat always considered to be strong.
 The exception is syncopation, which we will cover later on.
 It turns everything upside down so strong means weak.